QuaCau-TheSphere/LandofSpheres/9 Tài liệu khác/99 Tài liệu khác/Thư giới thiệu/Thư giới thiệu cho Tuyên.md

+# 2024-02-20
+Dear Ms.Nhi,

+Thank you for reaching out to me for referene.
+It is my pleasure to provide details regarding my experience working with Tuyen at The Sphere.

+I am the founder and general director of The Sphere company.
+Tuyen was a Project and Content Coordinator.
+Here, Tuyen was our highest-performance staff due to his great management skills and professional attitude at work (result-oriented and meticulous in details).
+Handling a large amount of work made him struggle to stabilize his emotions at the workplace in the first 3 months (not to mention his distressing family issues), but eventually, he managed to overcome with splendid performance.
+With such achievement, Tuyen has never received any warning letter or negative comments during his working period at The Sphere.
+He started work on 6th June 2021.
+His last working date was 30th December 2023.
+He has accomplished all relevant projects and desires to explore further opportunities regarding content, thus I support him in developing his career.
+If Tuyen is willing to work in Vietnam, I would definitely like to rehire him for further projects.
+According to his recent payroll, his gross salary received was 18.5 million VND.
+As far as I know, he also has a 2 million bonus monthly as top-performance staff, side commission (average 1.5 million each month), plus transportation allowance (1 million monthly).
+I am happy to see that Tuyen is making progress in finding new working opportunities at your company.
+Should you have any questions regarding his working reference or suitability, please contact me.

+Warm regards,

+Ly Minh Nhat.

+# Cũ
 Dear Organizing Committee of UPG Sustainability Leadership,

 It is my pleasure to recommend Tuyên Đăng Nguyễn Phạm (Phạm Nguyễn Đăng Tuyên) for inclusion in ______.